contrast-zone/t-rewriter.js/README.md

     β -> α

 where `β` and `α` are sequences of symbols.
 Definition of this type of grammars and their ability to develop `α` sides of rules towards `β` side input sequences is similar to the modified context-free grammars definition, except that the `α` sides may also be sequences of strings.
-Also, like in context-free grammars, it is possible to produce ambiguous grammars when there are multiple productions with the similar right side phrases.
-Again, we begin the process of parsing by providing the initial starting phrase which we further develop according to production rules.
+Of course, like in context-free grammars, it is possible to produce ambiguous grammars when there are multiple productions with the similar right side phrases.
+Again, we begin the process of parsing by providing the initial starting right-side phrase which we develop towards left-sides according to production rules.

-#### 3.1.1. relation to Turing machines

-Here, we will show how to simulate a single tape [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) by *type (phrase: specific, structure: pair) grammar*.
-A Turing machine is a mathematical model of computation that defines an abstract machine, which manipulates symbols on a strip of tape according to a table of rules.
-Despite the model's simplicity, given any computer algorithm, a Turing machine capable of simulating that algorithm's logic can be constructed.

-The machine operates on an infinite memory tape divided into discrete *cells*.
-The machine has its *head* that positions over a single cell and can read or write a symbol to the cell.
-The machine keeps a track of its current *state* from a finite set of states.
-Finally, the machine has a finite set of *instructions* which direct reading symbols, writing symbols, changing the current machine state and moving the tape to the left or to the right.
-Each instruction consists of the following:

-1. reading the current state and reading a symbol at the position of head
-2. depending on (1.), changing the current state and writing a symbol at the position of head
-3. either move the tape one cell left or right

-The machine repeats these steps until it encounters the halting instruction.

-*type (phrase: specific, structure: pair) grammars* (Unrestricted grammars) can simulate a Turing machine by providing equivalents to its instructions in a form of production rules, while the initial symbol sequence on the tape is equivalent to grammar starting phrase.
-For example, this is how an equivalent of Turing machine that adds 1 to a binary number would look like (visit [this place](https://www.cis.upenn.edu/~matuszek/cit596-2012/NewPages/tm-to-grammar.html) to learn more about the example):

-    0 s -> s 0
-    1 s -> s 1

-    a 0 # -> 0 s #
-    a 1 # -> 1 s #
-    a # # -> # s #

-    a 0 0 -> 0 a 1
-    a 1 0 -> 1 a 1
-    a # 0 -> # a 1

-    1 f -> a 0
-    1 f -> a #

-    0 f -> f 0
-    1 f -> f 1

-    0 h # -> 0 f #
-    1 h # -> 1 f #

-    Abbreviations: s=start, a=add1, f=finish, h=halt

-Symbols `0` and `1` denote binary digits, while the letter symbols carry on information about the head position and the current state. `#` symbol is used to determine the beginning and the end of tape operating range.
-We read all the rules from right to left, meaning that a rule `0 s -> s 0` reads `s 0` and writes `0 s` in producing possible input.

-Given the above grammar, if wee supply a starting phrase `# s 1 0 0 1 #` (this is starting setup of the tape and the machine, showing a decimal number 9) as a part of the above grammar, that would be sufficient to correctly parse specific sequence `# 1 0 1 0 h #` (this is ending setup of the tape and the machine after halting, showing a decimal number 10), which represents exactly the starting phrase incremented by 1.
-Parsing any other binary digit combinations wihth this grammar reports a failure.
+There is one important behavior that makes *type (phrase: specific, structure: pair) grammars* different from [unrestricted grammars](https://en.wikipedia.org/wiki/Unrestricted_grammar) (see type-0 grammar in [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy)).
+In unrestricted grammars, it is possible to combine merely *neighbour parts* of neghbour production resolvents to form a single base for new production resolvents.
+Although this behavior is what makes unrestricted grammars Turing complete, because of this behavior, unrestricted grammars are very complicated to reason about. *Type (phrase: specific, structure: pair) grammars* take another approach: it poses a strict parent-child structure policy where to produce a parent resolvent, the whole child, or a whole of neighbour children formation should be considered when matching production bases.
+This preserves concise general structure that is simple to reason about.
+In a short term, this makes *Type (phrase: specific, structure: pair) grammars* questionable in achieving Turing completeness, but already with introduction of generic variables in *Type (phrase: generic, structure: pair) grammars*, we achieve a decent Turing completeness, while retaining a very desirable property of simple and consistent parent-child structure relations.

-#### 3.1.2. pseudocode 1
+#### 3.1.1. pseudocode 1

 *... to do...*